 Additional full-text publications can be found on Elizabeth Patton's Academia page.

-Scholarly Edition of the Seventeenth-Century Biographies of Philip Howard, Earl of Arundel and Anne Howard, Countess of Arundel, co-authored with Earle Havens and Susannah Monta (Pontifical Institute of Medieval Studies (PIMS); forthcoming in 2020).
+Scholarly Edition of the Seventeenth-Century Biographies of Philip Howard, Earl of Arundel and Anne Howard, Countess of Arundel, co-authored with Earle Havens and Susannah Monta (Pontifical Institute of Medieval Studies (PIMS); forthcoming).

 “Praying in the Margins Across the Reformation: Readers’ Marks in Early Tudor Books of Hours,” Early Modern English Marginalia, ed.
 Katherine Acheson (Routledge, 2019).